nrwl/nx/docs/shared/mental-model.md

 Another one is config-free distributed task execution (DTE).
 When using the distributed task execution, Nx is able to run any task graph on many agents instead of locally.

-When using this, `nx affected --build`, won't run the build locally (which for large workspace can take hours).
+When using this, `nx affected --build`, won't run the build locally (which can take hours for large workspaces).
 Instead, it will send the Task Graph to Nx Cloud.
-Nx Cloud Agents will then pick up the task they can run and execute them.
+Nx Cloud Agents will then pick up the tasks they can run and execute them.

-Note this happens transparently.
-If an agent builds `app1`, it will fetch the outputs for `lib` if it doesn't have it already.
+Note that this happens transparently.
+If an agent builds `app1`, it will fetch the outputs for `lib` if it doesn't have them already.

 As agents complete tasks, the main job where you invoked `nx affected --build` will start receiving created files and